saikos/careoss/README.md

 ### Call For Papers

-Free/Libre Open Source Software (FLOSS) is playing an essential role in the success of the large, complex and sophsticated software solutions that we design, build and deploy today and its ongoing adoption among businesses, governments, and other organizations offers a constantly expanding ground for collaboration, business development and innovation.
+Free/Libre Open Source Software (FLOSS) is playing an essential role in the success of the large, complex and sophisticated software solutions that we design, build and deploy today and its ongoing adoption among businesses, governments, and other organizations offers a constantly expanding ground for collaboration, business development and innovation.